sal55/langs/compilec.md

     const unsigned long typedef int T;

-The same applies to static; it can go anywhere, but they have to before the name being declared and its modifiers.
+The same applies to static; it can go anywhere, but they have to go before the name being declared and its modifiers.

 ### int long unsigned long
 ```